Amaanaaiy: Plot

-Zahid returns Male' with Anil till re-opening of school.
+Zahid returns to Malé with Anil until the re-opening of the school.
 Eavesdropping an argument between Zahid and Shafeeqa, Anil figures out that Zahid is his father and runs away from home.
-Anil is reunited with Shafeeqa and Zahid at hospital where Anil confesses his awareness of the identity of his father to them.
+Anil is reunited with Shafeeqa and Zahid at the hospital where Anil confesses his awareness of the identity of his father to them.
 Shafeeqa is unable to bear his heartbreak and intercepts Anil before he departs to Addu to start education at Dhanaal, thereby accepting him into the family and wholeheartedly forgiving Zahid.